 Alton (wide-eyed): A lot of my childhood questions... just got answered.

 Leaning on the Fourth Wall: In the cracker episode, the inventor of the Graham cracker condemns the newfangled picture-box where "you can watch lascivious meals being prepared every hour of the day."
 Alton responds: "Well, I wouldn't know anything about that..."

-Left Hanging: Alton has announced that episode 249, Use Your Noodle V, will be the last regular series episode.
-He still dropped his, "that's another show" catch phrase.
+Left Hanging: Alton announced that episode 249, Use Your Noodle V, will be the last regular series episode, but he still dropped his "that's another show" catch phrase.
 In fact, four episodes earlier, he lampshaded the catch phrase by showing a big book of "another episode" topics.
 Barring any specials, we may never see those episodes.

 Lying Finger Cross: In "Tender Is The Loin II", Alton is forced by his lawyers to declare that he would not eat the raw carpaccio that he was going to prepare.
 As they walk away, we see him lift his hand with the two fingers crossed.